LarssonGitHub/Encrypted_password_manager/README.md

 ####  Mac:

-* Build needs further testing on its native OS.
+* Build is unreliable and needs further testing.

 #

 ### Requirement list and development info

+Goal: Create an app with the electron framework that can store encrypted credentials for websites and services, which must be able to run as a stand-alone application without the need for a browser.

+**Notes:** The database file which contains the encrypted data is saved in the [userData](https://www.electronjs.org/docs/latest/api/app#:~:text=userData%20The%20directory%20for%20storing%20your%20app%27s%20configuration%20files%2C%20which%20by%20default%20is%20the%20appData) directory.

 ##### Must have: (A paragraph with a strikethrough means the requirement has been fulfilled.)

 * ~~The application must be written in TS.~~
 * ~~App, once compiled, must be able to run on Linux, Mac, and Windows as an executable file without the need for a web browser.~~
 * ~~All information submitted by each user must be cipred, hashed, and/or encrypted and shall only be decryptable with a password set by the user.~~
 * ~~The app itself must be hosted 100% locally, a user should be able to download it and use it right away.~~
 * ~~Furthermore, all data, code, packages, modules, or databases must be in the app itself and shall not be hosted